Kathryn Janeway: Star Trek: Prodigy

-In October 2020, Mulgrew confirmed she would voice Janeway in Star Trek: Prodigy.
-The show begin to air in 2021, and is about teenagers having adventures on a starship.
+In October 2020, Mulgrew confirmed she would voice Janeway in the animated series Star Trek: Prodigy.
 Executive Producer Alex Kurtzman said of the choice, "We can think of no better captain to inspire the next generation of dreamers on Nickelodeon, than she."
-The show is computer animated and premiered on Nickelodeon in October 2021.
-In April, 2021, it was revealed that this character would be an emergency training hologram based on Janeway.
+In April 2021, it was revealed that Mulgrew would voice an emergency training hologram based on Janeway.
+Though initially announced as a series for Nickelodeon, the show premiered on Paramount+ in October 2021, with later airings on Nickelodeon.